getreu/tp-note/doc/source/tp-note--manpage.md

 > tp-note "20200306-Favorite Readings--Note.md"
 ```

+The way how _Tp-Note_ synchronizes the note's metadata and filename is defined
+in the template '`tmpl_sync_filename`'.

-_Tp-Note_ opens the file in an text editor.
-Now the note-taker decides to update
+Once _Tp-Note_ opens the file in an text editor, the note-taker may decide updating
 the title in the note's YAML metadata section from '`title: "Favorite
 Readings"`' to '`title: "Introduction to bookkeeping"`'.
 After closing the text
-editor the filename is automatically updated to:
+editor the filename is automatically updated too and looks like:

     "20200306-Introduction to bookkeeping--Note.md"

 Note: the sort-tag '`20200306`' has not changed.
 The filename synchronization
-mechanism never does.
-(See below for more details about filename synchronization).
+mechanism by default never does.
+(See below for more details about filename
+synchronization).